IepIweidieng/osu2tja/README.md

 ## ⚠️ IMPORTANT NOTE ⚠️

-For charts which aren't authored by your, the converted charts aren't yours either and are for personal use only.
+For charts which aren't authored by you, the converted charts aren't yours either and are for personal use only.

 If you want to distribute any converted charts not authored by you, please ask the chart author(s) for permission first.
 We don't support content stealing and do strictly condemn it.